brikteknologier/seraph-model/README.md

   models.
 * `relationshipName` — the name of the relationship that is created between a root model and its composed models.
 These relationships are always outgoing.
+* `many` (optional) — whether this is a *-to-many relationship.
+If truthy, the this composition will always be represented as an array on the base object.

 ### model.readComposition(objectOrId, compositionKey, callback)